Almost sure asymptotics for Riemannian random waves: Introduction and main results

 The central limit theorem by Salem and Zygmund \cite{Sa54} asserts that, when properly rescaled and evaluated at a uniform random point on the circle, a generic real trigonometric polynomial converges in distribution towards a Gaussian random variable.
 This classical result was recently revisited in \cite{An19} where the authors established both a quantitative version and a functional version of Salem--Zygmund theorem and then use these results to deduce the almost sure asymptotics of the number of zeros of random trigonometric polynomials with symmetric coefficients.
 The goal of the present article is to extend the latter results to the general Riemannian framework and more particularly to the so-called Riemannian random wave model, where random trigonometric polynomials are naturally replaced by random, Gaussian, linear combinations of Laplace eigenfunctions. \jump

-The study of nodal sets associated with Laplace eigenfunctions is the object of a vast literature, in particular thanks to Yau's conjecture, see \cite{Ya82,Do88} and \cite{Ma16,Log18,Lo18} for recent breakthroughs.
-The introduction of probabilistic models in this context has numerous motivations among which quantum chaos heuristics \cite{Ze10} and Berry's conjecture \cite{Be77}.
-The most common probabilistic model then consists in considering random linear combinations of Laplace eigenfunctions, whose coefficients are independent and identically distributed standard Gaussian variables, see for instance \cite{Ru08}, \cite{Wi09} in the case of toral and spherical harmonics or \cite{Ze09} for the case of a general Riemannian manifold. \jump
+The study of nodal sets associated with Laplace eigenfunctions is the object of a vast literature, in particular thanks to Yau's conjecture, see \cite{Ya82,Do88} and \cite{Ma16,Log18,Lo18} for recent breakthroughs. {The introduction of probabilistic models in this context has numerous motivations in mathematical physics among which quantum chaos heuristics \cite{Ze10}, Berry's conjecture \cite{Be77}, which suggests that quantum chaotic eigenfunctions asymptotically behave like Euclidean random waves, and in percolation, as attests the Bogomolny-Schmit conjecture \cite{Bog02}.} The most common probabilistic model then consists in considering random linear combinations of Laplace eigenfunctions, whose coefficients are independent and identically distributed standard Gaussian variables, see for instance \cite{Ru08}, \cite{Wi09} in the case of toral and spherical harmonics or \cite{Ze09} for the case of a general Riemannian manifold. \jump

 There is a vast literature on the asymptotic behavior of nodal observables in the complex setting, see for instance \cite{Ze99} and the references therein.
 In the complex case, the fast decay of the limit covariance kernels appearing in the models provides strong concentration estimates that naturally lead to almost sure asymptotics.
 There exist a significant technical difference between the complex case and the real case, explaining why the Riemannian analogue of long known results in the complex domain have evaded proof.
 The covariance kernels in the Riemannian setting are oscillatory and of rather slow decay, while in the complex domain they have exponential decay away from the diagonal.
 This is the main reason why, in the case of real Riemannian manifolds, most results in the literature concern the asymptotics of nodal observables in expectation \cite{Ca16,Le16}.
 Coupling Borel--Cantelli Lemma with available concentration/variance estimates, one can then provide almost sure asymptotics, but only along sufficiently decreasing subsequences (see \cite{Ca16}) or Proposition 18 in \cite{Ma18} in the case of the sphere.
 In this paper, we establish the almost sure asymptotics of the nodal volume associated to Riemannian random waves, without considering a subsequence of eigenvalues.\jump